vrikodar/DiaLog/README.md

 **config file has the above entery by Default**

-*Note:a user may add more than one enteries ....also note that currently only log analysis of apache2 access.log file is supported but soon features for analysing DNS log files and other services will be added*
+*Note:a user may add more than one enteries ....also note that currently only log analysis of standard apache2 access.log file is supported but soon features for analysing DNS log files and other services will be added*